 It’s no surprise this initiative is strongly supported by NYC mayor Adams and NYC Health+ CEO Mitchell Katz.

 The first is known for his personal mission to drive New Yorkers to a healthy lifestyle, being confronted with Type 2 Diabetes himself.
 And Dr. Mitchell Katz is a leader determined to make healthcare accessible and more lifestyle oriented.
 He started integrated care during his past as director of the LA County Health Agency and is also well known for his previous ‘Healthy San Francisco’-initiatives.

 It looks like both men and Dr. McMacken are now determined to build New York city as a healthy city-example.

 So it takes no-nonsense choices to make healthcare innovation successful.
-New models for health prevention are possible.
+New strategies for preventive health are possible.

 Also on the other side of the ocean we recently noticed hospitals building healthy lifestyle models and services.
 Both in specialised private centers and in Dutch general hospitals developing new services.

-2) Private centers for prevention and lifestyle medicine in Europe
+2) Specialised private centers for prevention and lifestyle medicine in Europe

 Concierge ‘wants to redesign the way healthcare and prevention is delivered’.
 A multidisciplinary team not only has a yearly check-up for you, but integrates a lifestyle medicine health plan and coaching into your personal 360° prevention and care, coordinated by a personal GP.
 It also includes medical services.
 Patients pay a yearly membership fee in a B2C model, or can join in a B2B2C model.